Restructuring and insolvency in the United States: overview

 Liquidation under Chapter 7 of the Bankruptcy Code

 Initiation.
 Chapter 7 cases can be initiated voluntarily or involuntarily.
-The rules for Chapter 11 petitions apply to Chapter 7 petitions (see Question 6).
+The rules for filing Chapter 11 petitions apply to Chapter 7 petitions (see Question 6).

 Protection from creditors.
 See Question 6.